UK Civil Society Women’s Alliance

-The CSW Alliance is the result of a UK grass-roots movement to set up a mechanism for NGOs to relate to one another and to government around the UN’s annual Commission on the Status of Women (CSW) meetings.
+The UK Civil Society Women’s Alliance is the result of a UK grassroots movement to set up a mechanism for NGOs to relate to one another and to government around the UN’s annual Commission on the Status of Women (CSW) meetings.

 The Alliance was established in April 2011, as an alliance model of working, in order to develop more effective ways of collaborating and working with the UK Government to ensure positive outcomes at CSW.

 The sixty-eighth session of the Commission on the Status of Women will take place from 11 to 22 March 2024.

 Accelerating the achievement of gender equality and the empowerment of all women and girls by addressing poverty and strengthening institutions and financing with a gender perspective.